DonnyPereira/LatentCriminal.github.io/content/post/W_3_Post.md

 +++
 title = "Week 3 Sprint evaluation"
 date = "2020-02-09"
-author = "Dowsen"
+author = "Donny"
 cover = ""
-description = "A reflection of the progress made in week 2"
+description = "A reflection of the progress made in week 3"
 +++

 ### SLO1 — Introduction